cjlee112/teachpub/sitedocs/paper.rst

 the invention is only made available with specific, limited capabilities that cannot be extended).

-These established models are often overlooked not only by outside commentators, but even by institutional efforts to improve the efficiency of education.
-For example, it is ironic that the Open CourseWare consortium actually distributes *closed-source* materials (PDF format, which is designed to permit viewing only.
-To express this in software development terms, this would be as if GitHub were restricted to simply offering downloads of binary executables!).
+These established models (publication, and open source) are often overlooked not only by outside commentators, but even by institutional efforts to improve the efficiency of education.
+For example, it is ironic that the OpenCourseWare consortium actually distributes *closed-source* materials (PDF format, which is designed to permit viewing only).
+That is, while OpenCourseWare explicitly allows free reuse in its legal license (Creative Commons Attribution 3.0), that freedom is severely constrained in practice by distributing a *non-editable* format.
+OpenCourseWare users *cannot* do everything with the materials that the original author could do, precisely because the *source files* that enable the author to make whatever changes they want (e.g. Powerpoint file for a lecture) have been *withheld*.
+By definition that is closed-source, not open-source.
+The very existence of such a self-contradictory policy, and its apparent lack of controversy in the education field, suggest that this field does not really understand or appreciate the concept of "open source".

 Does this matter?
 After all, as long as all *students* are able to access a MOOC, what does it matter if others are blocked from reusing it?
-Again, let's translate that into software
+Let's translate that into software
 terms: "as long as *consumers* are able to use Microsoft Windows, what does it matter that no one (but Microsoft) can see or re-compile source code for the operating system everyone relies on?"